puhao7117441/Simple-MSWord-Generator/README.md

 Obviously, the dot character shouldn't be there is referObjName is not given.

+When use replace variable inside for-loop expression, if no referObjName given, the for-loop expression may change the behavior of replace variable value lookup.
+Refer 'for loop expression' later in this doc for more details.

 ### How it works
 When a replace variable be found in template, like ${name}, it will try to find **public** and **no arguments** method which name is `getName()` from the root object.